Computer Assisted Knee Replacement

 Once you decide to get operated, our team will take over and explain the whole procedure to you.
 This consists of the following:

-(e) Home visit by a physiotherapist to assess whether modification in your setup is required to suit your
+- Home visit by a physiotherapist to assess whether modification in your setup is required to suit your needs after discharge.

 What is the procedure after admission?